Code Llama is a family of open-source large language models (LLMs) for code by Meta AI that includes three type of models.

 Results

-We’re now ready to review some of the results that were shared in the paper.
-Starting with the following table that was shared in Meta AI blog, we see that the researchers have benchmarked Code Llama models on HumanEval, MBPP which is a python dataset and Multilingual HumanEval.
+In the following table, we see that the researchers have benchmarked the models on HumanEval, MBPP which is a python dataset and Multilingual HumanEval.
 Impressively, except from the closed source GPT-4 which achieves 67% on HumanEval, Code Llama models outperform all other evaluated models on all three benchmarks.

-In the paper they also include results for another model, which was not released yet, called Unnatural Code Llama with 34B params which outperforms the other Code Llama models with 62.2% on HumanEval and 61.2% on MBPP.
+Another model, Unnatural Code Llama with 34B params, which was not released when writing this, outperforms the other models with 62.2% on HumanEval and 61.2% on MBPP.
 So what is this model?
-This model is actually the Code Llama – Python 34B model which was fine-tuned over the self-instruct dataset which we covered earlier.
-This model was inspired by a research paper from Meta AI titled Unnatural Instructions: Tuning Language Models with (Almost) No Human Labor.
+This model is actually the Code Llama – Python 34B model, fine-tuned over the self-instruct dataset which we covered earlier.
+This inspiration for this model comes from a research paper from Meta AI titled Unnatural Instructions: Tuning Language Models with (Almost) No Human Labor.

 Another interesting chart from the paper shows the correlation between performance for different programming language where a value of 1 means perfect correlation, and we can see very high correlation for some couple of languages, for example there is 0.99 correlation for C# and Java which have a similar nature.